superheroww/wizardlab/README.md

 - `db/tables_schema.sql`: Manual snapshot of critical tables like `social_engage`; update it by hand whenever those definitions change.

 ## Business logic overview
+- **AI ingestion pipeline** accepts canonical URLs (currently from Gmail → F5Bot) and resolves the remote post metadata before persisting it so the AI can reason over the latest title/body/permalink.
-- **Classifier layer** ingests incoming platform context (title, body, permalink, platform) and feeds a reusable prompt into the shared OpenAI client to decide whether to reply, capturing `{ should_reply, confidence, reason }`.
+- **Classifier layer** ingests that platform context (title, body, permalink, platform) along with the shared prompts and feeds the OpenAI client to decide whether to reply, capturing `{ should_reply, confidence, reason }`.
-- **Reply generator layer** reuses the same client with a reply prompt plus the same context to return a short, human-sounding response that stays calm and neutral.
+- **Reply generator layer** reuses the same client with a reply prompt plus the same context to craft a short, calm response that matches our tone guardrails.
-- **social_engage table** stores every candidate plus metadata: classifier decision, reply text/model, workflow status (`pending`, `ignored`, `approved`, `posted`), posting timestamps, source, and raw payloads for diagnostics.
+- **social_engage table** stores each candidate plus metadata: classifier decision, reply text/model, workflow status (`pending`, `ignored`, `approved`, `posted`), posting timestamps, source, and raw payloads for diagnostics.
-- **Scripts** under `scripts/` (`testClassifier.ts`, `testReply.ts`) let you run the classifier and reply pipelines locally against the shared OpenAI client before wiring them into any automations.
+- **Automation scripts** under `scripts/` (`testClassifier.ts`, `testReply.ts`) let you exercise the classifier and reply pipelines locally before wiring them into automated flows.

 ## Endpoints
 - `/`: The only Next.js route today renders the placeholder landing page; no additional API routes exist yet.